enimmy/bhop-get-stats/README.md

    	  	* Any gain lower than 60 / Terrible Speed SSJ / Any positive offset, or below -4 / Any JSS Above 100 or below 60: Red

 * SSJ:
-	* removed some characters/decimal points to add more options (approaching the character limit)
 	* added optional colors onto the gain numbers
 	* fixed many bugs from the base version
+	* added jss, offsets, and decimals options in the menu

 * JHUD:
 	* removed all constant speed settings (moved to speedometer)
 	* added sync into the logs
 	* Uses a more accurate JSS calculation (old 103% is 100%, basically going over 100% now will lose you speed)
+   	* white/adjustable great gains option for 90+ gains or good speeds on jump 1-6 or 1-16(extra speeds)

 * TRAINER:
 	* Updated JSS calculation
+	* similar color logic to base strafe trainer, but with added white color/great gains option to change it
-	* changed some of the color logic
+   	* options for stricter colors, and changing the speed of the trainer updating
 	* The update rate on the actual bar slider is now divorced from the number, they are both still accurate, but players who like using the bar now get updates more often while number users can still use their number without it being too fast

 * OFFSETS: